A LITERARY WORLD: An Interview with Libi Astaire

 Barnes and Noble: http://www.barnesandnoble.com/s/libi+astaire/

-Thank you for being a part of A Literary World, Libi.
-It’s been a pleasure to have you with us.
+Thank for for being a guest on A Literary World, Libi.
+It’s been great to talk with you.

-“Don’t tell me the moon is shining; show me the glint in the broken glass”
+“Don’t tell me the moon is shining; show me the glint on the broken glass”